-Course Completion
+Course Completion and Extensions

 - Students may not complete the course in less than 30 days. - All courses expire six months after the enrollment date.
+Student may purchase a single three-month extension for a fee. - Extensions are non-refundable and non-transferrable.